onemorebruh/megara/README.md

 - [x] crashes when give uncorrect user's data when login
 - [x] writes error in /newFile POST but haven't been crashed
 - [x] duplicates file in database when saves file
+- [x] crashe when creates new admin with empty data